DrPaulBrewer/single-market-robot-simulator/README.md

 A stand alone nodejs app and software module for creating numerical experiments with a single market.
 The induced supply and demand is configurable, as are the types of trading robots populating the market.

+## Warning: Large portions of the documentation are due for a rewrite

+As I have been focussed on doing some research and developing out a cloud-connected site for using this software, the documentation reported here has not had much priority.
+Large sections are due for a rewrite.

 ## Programmer's Documentation on ESDoc